Saturday, April 13, 2024

 My treatment plan is fluid, I continue to work out with Pure Barre and yoga, massage therapy and sessions with a Certified Brain Therapist at a Christ centered clinic.
 My therapists are amazing and walk alongside me on this journey.
 I also work to manage my nutrition and most recently have seen the benefits of hydrogen water, grounding and breathing.
 I am willing to try other options as well, these methods seem to lesson the symptoms.
 And most importantly I allow myself to rest and prioritize my health (this is challenging for me because I'm a doer and a fixer).
 My husband is my rock and supports me in so many ways every day.

-I am grateful my symptoms seem mild compared to others with NFD and work every day to balance the weakness and fatigue with the daily tasks of managing a business and my family.
+I am grateful my symptoms seem mild compared to others with FND and work every day to balance the weakness and fatigue with the daily tasks of managing a business and my family.
 I often say my body had enough, as my RuRu would have said, my nerves were shot.
 My neurological system took the hit for years of stress and trauma and protected me from something worse.
 I would not have slowed down, rested or walked away from unnecessary stress, situations or people on my own.

 So now I rest, I choose peace and healing.
 I hope you do too.